-System: Social innovations are developed by a system of actors
+5.5.
+System: social innovations are developed by a system of actors

 The fifth pattern represents cases in which the SI process "goes beyond mere social entrepreneurship" (Ludvig et al., 2021 - coupling, cluster 4) and can be generated at the system level.
 Thus, while social enterprises can participate in such efforts, their participation is not required to achieve an SI solution (Cajaiba-Santana, 2014 - cocitation, group 3).
-For instance, Mollinger-Sahba et al. (2021 - coupling, cluster 6) documented successful strategic alliances between state, capital, and civil society that produced public good SIs that were diffused through nonmarket mechanisms.
+For instance, Mollinger-Sahba, Flatau, Schepis, and Purchase (2021 - coupling, cluster 6) documented successful strategic alliances between state, capital, and civil society that produced public good SIs that were diffused through nonmarket mechanisms.

-These five patterns show that the appropriate question is not whether "social innovation is [or] not social entrepreneurship" (Morris, Santos, and Kuratko, 2020, pp. 1093) but rather when, how, and to what extent they are interrelated.
+These five patterns show that the appropriate question is not whether "social innovation is [or] not social entrepreneurship" (Morris, Santos, and Kuratko, 2021, pp. 1093) but rather when, how, and to what extent they are interrelated.
 By addressing these questions, we propose a new understanding of the interconnectivity between SE and SI, thereby offering important contributions to the extant literature.